beauwilliams/imnotaquitter.vim/README.md

 Try it out, q!, q, wq, ZZ.
 See what happens!

-There are a list of affirmations to keep encouraging you to never be a quitter.
+There are a list of positive affirmations included to encourage you to never be a quitter.

 # Screenshot